My Job History

 March 1993 – April 1993: 7-Eleven – East Alton and Wood River, IL This job doesn’t last too long because me and a girlfriend decide to loot about $5,000 worth of money and merchandise from the store and leave town.
 The details of that event are here.
 Overall it’s a fun job, though.
 They had a policy where you had to be 21 to work there so I modified a photocopy of my driver’s license to make myself 2 years older.
 I worked at both store locations, mostly on the night shift from 2am to 10am.

 June 1993: Some factory place – Highland, IL I only worked at this place for one day.
 It was hard work and I got way too dirty.
 Screw that, I’ll work at McDonald’s instead.
+I remember coming home from that and having the longest bath ever.

 June 1993: McDonald’s – Highland, IL I really hated this job and only lasted a week at it.
 I would have lasted just a few days at it, but when I tried to stay home they sent some employees to my apartment to come and get me.
 I did the normal McDonald-type things here – I made lots of burgers and fries.